The Quarter Shrinker uses a technique called high-velocity

 shrinkage has occurred by this time.
 Disintegration

-after only 50 - 100 shots, the more robust Maxwell capacitors have withstood
+after only 50 - 100 shots, the trusty Maxwell capacitors have withstood

 Examination of the coil fragments show that the wire has

-been substantially stretched (#10 AWG looks like #14 AWG afterward),
+been substantially stretched (#10 AWG looks like #14 AWG afterwards),

 it becomes strongly work hardened, and it has periodically "pinched" regions and kinks